So, can paleo diet improve your health? Let’s explore Addie Labonte’s experience!

-Addie Labonte is a 24 year old paleo inspiration.
-Growing up, Addie was big into sports — soccer, basketball, track, running; all sports that required intense training, conditioning, and strength work.
-Despite leading a highly active life, she followed the tradition “Standard American Diet” style of eating, which included pizza, pasta, and all other types of refined carbohydrates.
+Addie is a 24-year-old paleo inspiration.
+Growing up, Addie was big into sports — soccer, basketball, track, and running.
+All these sports require intense training, conditioning, and strength work.
+Addie followed the traditional “Standard American Diet” style of eating, despite leading a highly active life.
+She would eat pizza, pasta, and all other types of refined carbohydrates.

-For Addie, this was the turning point.
-Her aunt mentioned that when training for a marathon, she removed gluten and suggests she give it a try.
-After just a few short days of gluten-free, Addie felt amazing — no more headaches, better energy, better sleep, and no more leg pain when she ran.
+This was a dark time for Addie.
+Then, she remembered that her aunt mentioned that when training for a marathon, she removed gluten and suggested she give it a try.
+After just a few short days of gluten-free, Addie felt amazing!

 For her, paleo was the suitable option that removed the pain she experienced when running and gave her more energy, better sleep, and no headaches.

 She has run two half and two full marathons and never felt better.

 Today, Addie eats a clean diet of meats, vegetables, fruits, nuts, and plenty of dark chocolate (because we all know it has antioxidant properties).
 Her breakfasts include both sweet and savory options like strawberry chocolate breakfast bars (great idea for an on-to-go breakfast), gingerbread granola, egg skillet frittata, and a sweet potato breakfast hash to start the day out with a load of nutrients.
 Check out and try Addie’s chocolate zucchini bread recipe.